German industry warns US auto tariffs not completely off table yet

 BERLIN (Reuters) - A top German industry group gave a cautious welcome to solutions proposed by U.S. President Donald Trump and European Commission President Jean-Claude Juncker to avert a trade war, but warned that U.S. auto tariffs were not completely off the table yet.

+Germany, home to big carmakers such as Volkswagen AG (VOWG_p.DE) and Daimler AG (DAIGn.DE), would be hard hit by car tariffs, and the automotive industry has warned such measures could hike vehicle costs by $83 billion and result in the loss of hundreds of thousands of jobs.

+German Economy Minister Peter Altmaier hailed the deal as a breakthrough, saying the measures agreed by Trump and Juncker could help avoid a trade war and save millions of jobs.

-The DIHK group said it was up to the United States now to rebuild a basis of trust with Europe, and remove the illegal tariffs.
+Eric Schweitzer, president of the German Chambers of Industry and Commerce (DIHK), said it was up to the United States now to rebuild a basis of trust with Europe, and remove the tariffs.

 Reporting by Andrea Shalal; Editing by James Dalgleish